BrunoMoureau/PocketSphinxXam/README.md

 I compiled the library and generated the wrapper C#-C following the explanations on their website.
 I added the libraries (.so) to the project and wrote some logic to use it (inspirated of the java classes distributed on the website).

-You can find how I built this in 'README compilation.txt'.
+If you want to know more about how I built this, please look at this file : https://github.com/BrunoMoureau/PocketSphinxXam/blob/master/README%20compilation.txt.

 This speech recognition engine is under license :